TonGarcia/UnityVisionVRTemplate/README.md

          3. set Display Name (it should be filled by Unity settings)
          4. Run the project to get simulator running and activated to be available for Unity
       3. (Unity Build Settings) To run on Emulator click: "Build and Run"
+8. Enable PolySpatial runtime: Edit > Project Settings > PolySpatial > Enable PolySpatial Runtime

 PS.: on Unity 2022.3.11f1 and XCode v15.1 BETA it is not filling version and DisplayName correctly, but for simulator it is enough.
 The name on Unity Player Settings is displayed on the app name on VisionOS Simulator

+PS.: by default unity create a windowed (AR) VisionOS app, just by adding PolySpatial package you will be able to create exclusive (VR).

 ## Fully immersive space